Deployment

 To build apps for Android, make sure your project is set up with the correct build environment.
 Visit Unity's documentation: Android environment setup for more information.

-For information on building Android apps, visit Unity's documentation: Developing for Android.
+For information about building Android apps, visit Unity's documentation: Developing for Android.

 Set the correct architecture